 Visit the fantastic Bath Thermae Britain’ s original thermal spa, in Bath | Thermae Bath Spa .
 A recently modernised spa the Romans would have been jealous of.
 Book yourself a full treatment and pampering.
 Relax in their fabulous rooftop pool and enjoy spectacular views of Bath Abbey and the sun set.
 It is such a fantastic place to rejuvenate and recharge your batteries.

 On a Rainy Day

 The great Bath Thermae are also a great place to spend some time on a rainy day.
 But Bath also boasts of a many great museums, many of the free to enter.
-Most notable is The Holbourne Museum The Holburne Museum showcasing the private collection of classic paintings of Sir William Holbourne.
+Most notable is The Holburne Museum showcasing the private collection of classic paintings of Sir William Holburne.
 Set in the beautiful Sydney Pleasure Gardens it is place worth visiting.
-Even when the sun is shining.
-And there is the Bath Fashion Museum housed in the stunning Assembly Rooms.
+Even when the sun isn’t shining.
+And then here is the Bath Fashion Museum housed in the stunning Assembly Rooms.
 A Georgian hall which is an attraction in itself.

 For more info get in touch here: firstname.lastname@example.org

 Why not extending your stay?
 Visit neighbouring Bristol, recently voted the best place to live in in Britain.
 Check out our special Bristol offer here CITY BREAK BRISTOL – ATO Tours – Special Offers (ato-tours.com).

 Use Bath as a base to explore some of the picturesque villages and historic market towns of the Cotswolds.
 Or combine the two and make it a proper holiday with a Classic Tours & Holidays in the Cotswold | ATO Tours (ato-tours.com)

 Talk to us: email@example.com for your individually tailored Bath itinerary.